HealthX-Lab/MedCLIP-SAM/README.md

 pip install -e .
 cd ..
 ```
-download model checkpoints for sam and place them the segment-anything directory
+download model checkpoints for SAM and place them in the segment-anything directory

 ### <a name="Models"></a>SAM Model Checkpoints